 Adobe Systems Maternity and Paternity Leave Policies

-Adobe Systems offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+Adobe Systems offers 26 weeks of paid maternity leave, 6 weeks of unpaid maternity leave and 16 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments

 Paid Maternity Leave (weeks)

 Unpaid Maternity Leave (weeks)

 Paid Paternity Leave (weeks)

 ?
 Unknown - please leave a tipSubmit a Tip

 Unpaid Paternity Leave (weeks)